Uncertainty Quantification in Complex Simulation Models Using Ensemble Copula Coupling: Introduction

-An illustration of the ECC approach is given in Figure \ref{fig:ECC}, a dynamic version of which is available in the Online Supplement.
-Here, the setting is four-dimensional.
+An illustration of the ECC approach is given in Figure~\ref{figECC}, a dynamic version of which is available in the supplementary\vadjust{\goodbreak} material (Schefzik, Thorarinsdottir and Gneiting, \citeyear{Schefzik2013}).
+Here, the setting is four dimensional.
 We consider surface temperature and sea level pressure in Berlin and Hamburg, respectively.
 The scatterplot matrix in the top panel illustrates the 50-member ECMWF ensemble forecast at a 24 hours lead time.
 Clearly, there are dependencies between the margins; for example, there is a positive association between temperature in Berlin and temperature in Hamburg, and there are negative associations between temperature and pressure.
 The scatterplot matrix in the middle panel is constructed from samples of the individually BMA postprocessed predictive distributions.
 Here, the systematic errors in the margins have been corrected, at the cost of a loss of the error dependence structure.
 The bottom panel elucidates the effects of the ECC ensemble reordering; while the margins remain unchanged from the middle panel, the rank dependence structure of the raw ensemble is restored.